tylernathanreed/laravel-sms/README.md

 <a name="events"></a>
 ## Events

 Two events are fired during the process of sending text messages.
 The `MessageSending` event is fired prior to a message being sent, while the `MessageSent` event is fired after a message has been sent.
+Additionally, the `MessageFailed` event is fired when transport of a text message was unsuccessful.
 Remember, these events are fired when the text message is being *sent*, not when it is queued.

 You may register an event listener for this event in your `EventServiceProvider`:

     /**
      * The event listener mappings for the application.